Manuel Mujica Láinez

 She sighs, feeling she shall never find.
-White men are like natives: just men.
-Their skin is finer and fairer, but that is what they are: just men.
+White men are like the natives: mere men.
+Their skin is finer and fairer, but they are that: mere men.
 And she cannot love a man.
-She cannot love a man who is just a man, nor a fish that is just a fish.
+She cannot love a man who is merely man, nor a fish that is merely fish.

 Now she swims along the River Plate, towards Mendoza’s village.
-The Giant has referred to her that some brigantines descended from Asunción, and thanks to the pheasants she knows that their chiefs intend to depopulate Buenos Aires.
+The Giant has referred that some brigantines descended from Asunción, and the pheasants told her that their chiefs are ready to depopulate Buenos Aires.
 Precarious was life in the city.
 And sad.
 Only five years have passed since the Adelantado built the huts there.
-And they will be destroyed.
+And it will be destroyed.

-In the vagueness of the twilight, the Mermaid discerns the three ships nodding in the Riachuelo.
-Further on, over the plateau, blaze the fires in the death-fated village.
+In the vagueness of twilight, the Siren discerns the three ships nodding in the Riachuelo.
+Further on, in the plateau, the fires blaze in the death-fated village.

 She approaches cautiously.
 There is almost no one left on the brigantines.
 That allows her to come near.
-Never as today has she rubbed the bows with the delicate breast; never has she seen so closely the square rigs which tremble with the passing breeze.
+Never as today has she rubbed the bows with her delicate breast; never has she seen so close the square rigs that tremble with the passing breeze.

-Those are old, poorly caulked ships.
-The night of June collapses over them.
-And the Mermaid strokes silently around the hulls.
+Those are old, badly caulked ships.
+The June night collapses over them.
+And the Siren gives silent strokes around the hulls.
 On the biggest one, high up on the stem, under the bowsprit, she notices an armed figure, and she immediately hides, fearing detection.
 Then she reappears, her dark hair wet, her dark lashes dripping.

 Is it a man?
 Is it a man wielding a knife?
-Or not… Or is it not a man… Her heart jumps.
+Or no… Or is it not a man… Her heart leaps.
 She dives in again.
-The night covers everything.
-Only shine bright in the sky, the cold stars; and in the village, the fires of those preparing for the journey.
+Everything is covered by the night.
+Only the cold stars shine bright in the sky; and in the village, the fires of those preparing the journey.
 They have burnt the ship turned fortress, the chapel, the houses.
 Some men and women weep and refuse to embark, while the cows utter sonorous, desperate moos, sounding like melancholy horns in the desolate darkness.

-At dawn, the loading of the brigantines proceeds.
-They are departing today.
-In what used to be Buenos Aires, there only remains a letter with instructions for those who arrive at the port, advising them to beware of the Indians and promising Paradise in Asunción, where the Christians count with seven hundred women slaves to serve them.
+At dawn, the brigantines are still being loaded.
+They are to depart today.
+In what used to be Buenos Aires, only a letter remains, with instructions for whosoever arrives at the port, advising on how to guard against the Indians and promising Paradise in Asunción, where Christians have seven hundred slave women to serve them.

 The ships sail up the river, among the islands of the delta.
-The Mermaid follows them from a distance, balancing on the swing of the foamy wakes.
+The Siren follows them from a distance, balancing on the swing of the foamy wakes.

 Is it a man?
 Is it a man wielding a knife?

 She had to wait for the afternoon’s indecisive light to see him.
 He had not abandoned his lookout post.
 With a trident in his right and a buckler in his arm, he guarded the bowsprit, tugged by the foresails with the slightest rocking.
 No, he was not a man.
 He was a being like her, of her own ambiguous caste, only half his body a man; for the rest of it, from waist to feet, was transformed into a corbel attached to the ship.
 A stiff, triangular beard divided his breast.
 A small crown surrounded his forehead.
-And so, half man and half capital, all of him dark, tanned, grooved by the storms, he seemed to drag the ship by the impulse of his robust torso.
+And so, half-man, half-capital, entirely dark, tanned, grooved by the storms, he seemed to drag the ship by the impulse of his robust torso.

-The Mermaid gasped.
+The Siren gasped.
 The soldiers’ heads emerged on the board.
 And she hid.
-She dived in so deep that her hands became entangled in the strange, colourless plants, and the waves became full of bubbles.
+She dived in so deep that her hands became entangled in strange, colourless plants, and the waves filled with bubbles.

-The Mermaid calls him in a low voice.
-She calls him, and so soft is her voice that the nocturnal animals, roaring and laughing in the thickets nearby, become quiet at once.
+The Siren calls him in a whisper.
+She calls him, and so soft is her voice that the nocturnal animals, roaring and laughing in the nearby thickets, become quiet at once.

-But the Figurehead with the sharp trident answers not, and only can be heard the water splashing around the sides of the brigantine and the page’s psalmody, announcing the hour by the hourglass.
+But the Figurehead with the sharp trident answers not, and there is no sound but the water splashing against the brigantine’s sides and the psalmody of the page, announcing the hour by the hourglass.

-Now the Mermaid begins singing to seduce the impassive one, and the boards of the three ships become populated with marvelled heads.
+Now the Siren sings to seduce the impassive one, and the boards of the three ships become populated with marvelled heads.
 Even Domingo Martínez de Irala, the violent chief, bursts in the bridge.
-And everyone imagines a bird singing in the verdant grove and surveys the trees’ darkness.
-The Mermaid sings and the men remember their Spanish villages, the familiar rivers murmuring in the gardens, the country houses, the stone towers standing before the flight of the swallows.
-And they remember their distant loves, their far youths, the women they caressed under the shade of the wide oaks, when the tabors and the flutes sounded and the buzzing bees made the fields drowsy.
-They smell the fragrance of hay and wine, mixing to the murmur of fast distaves.
+And they all imagine a bird singing in the verdant grove and survey the trees’ darkness.
+The Siren sings and the men remember their Spanish villages, the familiar rivers murmuring in the gardens, the country houses, the erect stone towers before the flight of the swallows.
+And they remember their distant loves, their far-off youths, the women they caressed under the shade of wide oaks, to the sound of tabors and flutes and of bees making the fields drowsy with their buzz.
+They smell the fragrance of hay and wine mixing with the hum of fast distaves.
 It is as if a waft of air from Castile, from Andalusia, from Extremadura, rocked the sails and the King’s banners.

 The Figurehead is the only one unaffected by that outlandish voice.

-And the men go away one by one when the song ceases.
-They plunge into their beds or into the rope reels and dream.
-It could be said that the three brigantines have suddenly blossomed, that there are garlands hanging from the sails, with so many dreams.
+And the men go away, one by one, when the song ceases.
+They plunge into their beds or into the rope reels, and dream.
+One would say that the three brigantines have suddenly blossomed, that there are garlands hanging from the sails, with so many dreams.

-The Mermaid stretches in the quiet water.
+The Siren stretches in the quiet water.
 Slowly, anxiously, she ties herself to the old prow.
 Her tail beats against the worn-out boards.
-Using her nails and fins, she begins ascending towards the Figurehead who, up there, points out the route to treasures.
+With nails and fins, she begins ascending towards the Figurehead, who points from above to treasure-filled ways.
 Now she girdles the broken corbel.
 Now she embraces the wooden waist.
 Now she presses her desperation against the insensitive trunk.

 She kisses the carved lips, the painted eyes.

-She hugs him, she hugs him and down her cheeks roll the tears she never cried.
-She feels so sweet and terrible a pain, for the short trident has pierced her breast and her pale blood flows from the wound, over the Figurehead’s slender body.
+She hugs him, she hugs him, and down her cheeks roll the tears she could never cry.
+She feels a pain so sweet and terrible, for the short trident has pierced her breast and her pale blood flows from the wound, over the Figurehead’s slender body.

 Then, a plaintive cry is heard and the statue snaps off the bowsprit.
-They fall into the river, embraced in a single form, and they sink, inseparable, among the silvery escape of the silversides, of the prochilods, of the sorubims.
+They fall into the river, embraced in a single form, and they sink, inseparable, among the silvery escape of silversides, of prochilods, of sorubims.